-- It monitors the allocation of resources to a project and determines how they are used to meet the goals of the organization.
+- This budget monitors the allocation of resources to a project and determines how they are used to meet the organization’s goals.

-- It helps in identifying areas where cost reduction can be implemented and savings can be made.
+- It helps identify areas where cost reduction can be implemented, and savings can be made.

 - It helps in spotting the areas where higher levels of funds are required.

-- It adds accountability to the organization.
-Since each project has its respective budget, performance measurement can be done and firm accountability can be set.
+- This budget adds accountability to the organization.
+Since each project has its respective budget, performance measurement can be done, and firm accountability can be set.